FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 This release added more settings for textures which include:

-- `Base Level` - specifies the index of the lowest defined mipmap level.
+- `Base Level` - the index of the lowest defined mipmap level.
 Keep in mind, that the texture data should provide the actual mip map level defined by the provided value, otherwise the rendering will be incorrect (probably just black on majority of implementations) and glitchy.
-- `Max Level` - Sets the index of the highest defined mipmap level.
+- `Max Level` - the index of the highest defined mipmap level.
 Keep in mind, that the texture data should provide the actual mip map level defined by the provided value, otherwise the rendering will be incorrect (probably just black on majority of implementations) and glitchy.
-- `Min LOD` - Sets the minimum level-of-detail parameter.
+- `Min LOD` - the minimum level-of-detail parameter.
 This floating-point value limits the selection of highest resolution mipmap (lowest mipmap level).
 The initial value is -1000.0.
-- `Max LOD` - Sets the maximum level-of-detail parameter.
+- `Max LOD` - the maximum level-of-detail parameter.
 This floating-point value limits the selection of the lowest resolution mipmap (highest mipmap level).
 The initial value is 1000.
-- `LOD Bias` - Specifies a fixed bias value that is to be added to the level-of-detail parameter for the texture before texture sampling.
+- `LOD Bias` - a fixed bias value that is to be added to the level-of-detail parameter for the texture before texture sampling.
 The specified value is added to the shader-supplied bias value (if any) and subsequently clamped into the implementation-defined range `−bias_max..bias_max`, where `bias_max` is the value that can be fetched from the current graphics server.
 The initial value is 0.0.